Guide on Granting a Reversionary Lease: Key Provisions and Procedures

 This page was last updated on 24 March 2026

 Useful article?
-You may find it helpful to read the original guidance here: Sale and Leaseback Arrangements: Example Archived, See SDLT16040
+You may find it helpful to read the original guidance here: Guide on Granting a Reversionary Lease: Key Provisions and Procedures

 View all HMRC SDLT Guidance Pages Here